onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-You might think that the current system is an immovable object but I’m presenting an unstoppable force
+You might think that the current system is an immovable object but I’m presenting an unstoppable force this unstoppable force will eventually move any immovable object

 War is an autoimmune disease